Contact Lens Care

 How do you fix an astigmatism?

 Astigmatism can be corrected with glasses or contact lenses to alter the way in which light enters the eyes.
-In some cases, laser eye surgery known as LASIK may even be required.

 How can I correct short-sightedness and astigmatism?